The EdTech Engagement Report 2026: Which Classroom Game Tools Are Actually Growing?

 What drove it?
 The game mechanics are meaningfully different.
 Where Kahoot runs a single game with all players on the same timer, Blooket offers a dozen distinct game modes — tower defense, battle royale, factory builder — all using the same question set.
 Students aren't just answering questions; they're playing games that happen to require correct answers.
 That distinction matters enormously for sustained engagement.

-• Kahoot — Still the platform with the deepest enterprise penetration.
+- Kahoot — The deepest enterprise penetration.
 97% of Fortune 500 companies and 8 million educators have used it.
-The go-to for corporate training and large-event activations.1
+The standard for corporate training and large-event activations.1

-• Blooket — The fastest growth story in EdTech history.
-From zero to 27.89 million monthly visits in under four years, built on genuinely novel game mechanics that students actually want to play.2
+- Blooket — The fastest growth story in EdTech.
+From zero to 27.89 million monthly visits in under four years, driven by game mechanics students want to play, not just tolerate.2

-• Nearpod — The LMS integration specialist.
-Lower consumer search volume, but deep district-level adoption through its school software integrations.
+- Nearpod — The LMS integration specialist.
+Lower consumer search volume, but deep district-level adoption through school software partnerships.

 Section 2: What People Are Actually Searching For